 There are no possible risks or complications in taking an MRI scan.
 It is quite safe as the MRI scan does not use any kind of X-ray and there is no exposure to radiation.

-But in certain cases, the use of contrast dye agent may lead to allergic reactions in some patients.
+But in certain cases, the use of a contrast dye may lead to allergic reactions in some patients.
 It might also cause kidney failure if you already have any kidney disorders.
 So it is very important to inform your doctor if you have any known allergic reactions to the contrast agent before the scan.

-What are the limitations of MRI scan?
+What are the limitations of MRI scans?

 There are some limitations to the MRI scan.
 The images may get distorted or blur if there is any kind of movement during the procedure.
 So it is very important to remain still throughout the scan.
 Patients with metallic implants are not allowed to take the normal MRI scan due to electromagnetic pulses.